Skip to main content

 11 12 return multArgs;13}

-10:29-10:41: Cannot call `args.map` with `useMultiplier` bound to `callbackfn` because function [1] is a React hook but function type [2] is not a hook.
+10:29-10:41: Cannot call `args.map` because function [1] is a React hook but function type [2] is not a hook in the first argument.
+React component properties [3] and their nested props and elements cannot be written to.
 React hooks and other functions are not compatible with each other, because hooks cannot be called conditionally. [react-rule-hook-incompatible]

 In addition, Flow enforces that callees with hook-like names inside hooks and components are indeed hooks.
 We also ensure that callees inside of regular function definitions are never hooks.